dasebe/webcachesim/README.md

 ### Contribute a new caching policy

 If you want to add a new caching policy, please augment your code with a reference, a test case, and an example.
 Use pull requests as usual.

+## References

+We ask derivative academic works to reference the AdaptSize paper:

+    AdaptSize: Orchestrating the Hot Object Memory Cache in a CDN Daniel S. Berger, Ramesh K. Sitaraman, Mor Harchol-Balter To appear in USENIX NSDI in March 2017.

+You can find more information on [USENIX NSDI 2017 here.](https://www.usenix.org/conference/nsdi17/technical-sessions)